yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/nebokrai.md

 * [jsonresume.org/](https://jsonresume.org/)
 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.

-#### Misc

-* [arttime](https://github.com/reportaman/arttime) - Beauty of text art meets functionality of clock, timer, pomodoro++ time manager
-* [buku](https://github.com/jarun/buku) - A powerful bookmark manager written in Python3 and SQLite3.
-* [task-manager](https://github.com/lingtalfi/task-manager) - Execute all your scripts with just two or three keystrokes.
-* [Workrave](http://www.workrave.org/) - A program that assists in the recovery and prevention of Repetitive Strain Injury (RSI).
-* [Ambient Noise](https://github.com/costales/anoise) - An ambient noise generator for Linux.
-* [Blanket](https://apps.gnome.org/app/com.rafaelmardojai.Blanket/) - Improve focus and increase your productivity by listening to different sounds.
-* [f.lux](https://justgetflux.com/linux.html) - A program that reddens your display to help you sleep better.
-* [Redshift](http://jonls.dk/redshift/) - Redshift adjusts the color temperature of your screen according to your surroundings.
-This may help your eyes hurt less if you are working in front of the screen at night.

 #### Note taking

 * [jrnl](https://github.com/jrnl-org/jrnl) - A simple command line journal application that stores your journal in a plain text file